-- L1.2 Up to 2026 the Council will seek to deliver high quality housing affordable by all sectors of the local community, in line with the spatial development framework set out in this Plan by: - Releasing sufficient land to accommodate a minimum 11,800 new dwellings (net of clearance), including an uplift of 20% (until 2018), to reflect the Housing Growth Point status; - Phasing the release of this land to accommodate 1,400 new dwellings between 2008/09 and 2010/11, 3,810 new dwellings between 2011/12 and 2015/16 and 3,656 new dwellings between 2016/17 and 2020/21, and 3,040 between 2021/22 and 2025/26. - L1.3 In the event that funding for the Housing Growth Point is not forthcoming, the Council will consider whether it is appropriate to retain the increased housing land targets (the 20% uplift referred to in L1.2) through to 2018. - L1.4 This will be achieved through new-build, conversion and sub-division of existing properties.
+Up to 2026 the Council will seek to deliver high quality housing affordable by all sectors of the local community, in line with the spatial development framework set out in this Plan by:

+- Releasing sufficient land to accommodate a minimum 12,210 new dwellings (net of clearance), including an uplift of 20% (until 2018), to reflect the Housing Growth Point status; and - Phasing the release of this land to accommodate at least 1,400 new dwellings between 2008/09 and 2010/11, 3,970 new dwellings between 2011/12 and 2015/16 and 3,800 new dwellings between 2016/17 and 2020/21, and 3,040 between 2021/22 and 2025/26.

+In the event that funding for the Housing Growth Point is not forthcoming, the Council will consider whether it is appropriate to retain the increased housing land targets (the 20% uplift referred to in L1.2) through to 2018.
+However any such revision of these targets will be made only if sites which were dependent on the availability of such funds cannot then be brought forward and in proportion to the level of housing provision which had been assumed to be made by those sites.

+This will be achieved through new-build, conversion and sub-division of existing properties.
 The Council will seek to ensure the efficient use of land, concentrating higher density housing development in appropriate and sustainable locations at lowest risk of flooding, where it can be demonstrated that it is consistent with the provisions of L2.
 In less sustainable locations, housing development will only be acceptable where appropriate provision to meet local infrastructure needs will be delivered.